 The governors take an active interest in the strategic management of the school and are always interested to hear peoples’ views and answer questions about the school’s governance.

-All Governors can be contacted and minutes of the Full Governing Body Meetings can be viewed via the school office: office
+Minutes of the Full Governing Body Meetings can be viewed via the school office.

 Ex-Army Officer, ·owner and Director of three successful Companies in the Renewable Energy and Engineering sectors.